 R e v e r i e

 I made this with an old 85mm FSU lens that copies the optical design of the Zeiss Sonnar.
-What can I say – I adore the otherwordly colors and they have me believe that my previous aversion to color may have only been dissatisfaction with the specific way my digital lenses handle color.
+What can I say – I adore the otherwordly colors and they have me believe that my previous aversion to color may have only been dissatisfaction with my digital lenses’ way of handling color.
 Wide open, the 85 has a soft focus effect that can already be considered specialty and is not very easy to use.
-Maybe I’ll get some normal portraiture done with it.

 S e c o n d S e a s o n

-This image and the following were made with a Japanese 50mm lens that essentially copies the Zeiss Planar formular, except that it actually uses the original Zeiss glass and was assembled in the same factory.
-I don’t know how it compares to the real deal, but build quality is amazing and it is sharper than my 45mm ZD, which is considered very sharp.
+This image and the following were made with a Japanese 50mm lens that essentially copies the Zeiss Planar formular, except that it actually uses Zeiss glass and was assembled in the same factory even.
+I don’t know how it compares to the real deal, but build quality is amazing and it is sharper than my 45mm ZD, which is considered quite sharp.
 Plus, it has this thing.
 People call it Zeiss 3D – I don’t know – which appears to just be good micro contrast.
 It makes things pop by transitioning smoothly between the zones.
 Digging it.
 I’m trying to do more high key work also, so here you go.

 W o o d / W i r e